 If you’re highly organized and have leadership skills, a career in management might be a good fit, particularly if you also have technical skills.

 Management consultants often work in technology fields, and help companies solve problems or facilitate transitions.
-The average salary for management consultants is $88,000.
+The average salary for management consultants is around $99,655.

 Or you could become an operations manager, who is in charge of making sure a company runs smoothly.
-This role could be involved in finance, supply chain, hiring, and overall strategy, and the average salary is $68k.
+This role could be involved in finance, supply chain, hiring, and overall strategy, and the median salary is roughly $97,970.

 HR managers are also involved in the company’s operations, though from the human resources perspective.
 This role recruits, interviews, and hires employees, as well as onboards them and trains them.
-New MBAs can expect to earn about $59,000.
+The average HR Manager salary is around $116,792.

 Jobs in Technology